wpilibsuite/GradleRIO/examples/coprocessor_java/README.md

 We'll be using Java in this example, but you can also use C++ given a proper toolchain.
 See [examples/coprocessor_cpp](../coprocessor_cpp) for an example.
 You can also use a combination (e.g. Java on the RoboRIO, C++ on the Coprocessor) if you wish.

 ## Projects
 This example makes use of multi-project builds, an extremely powerful feature of gradle.
-In this example, there are two projects:
+In this example, there are three projects:
 - [coprocessor](coprocessor) contains the code for our coprocessor (the Raspberry Pi)
 - [robot](robot) contains the code for the robot (the RoboRIO)
+- [common](common) contains the code that may be used by both of the other projects

 The root project links these projects together through the use of [settings.gradle](settings.gradle).
 Each project has its own build.gradle, as does the root project.